IUCN Category:

 Apex Predators:

-African wild dogs play a crucial role as apex predators in their ecosystems.
+African Wild Dogs play a crucial role as apex predators in their ecosystems.
 By regulating prey populations, they help maintain the balance between herbivores and vegetation.
 This prevents overgrazing and supports biodiversity.
 Their hunting behaviour also provides scavenging opportunities for other species.

 Here are some key characteristics: